WICG/aom/reference-delegate-explainer.md

 #### Cons

-* It requires adding support for [attribute sprouting](https://wicg.github.io/aom/aria-reflection-explainer.html#sprouting-relationship-attributes) to sync the `shadowrootreferencedelegate` attribute with `referenceDelegateElement`.
+* It requires adding support for [attribute sprouting](https://wicg.github.io/aom/aria-reflection-explainer.html#sprouting-relationship-attributes) to sync the `shadowrootreferencetarget` attribute with `referenceTargetElement`.
 This adds complexity to the spec.
 * It does not unlock any net-new functionality.
-Since `referenceDelegate` only works with elements inside the shadow root, every element that could be a delegate is accessible by a string ID reference.
+Since `referenceTarget` only works with elements inside the shadow root, every element that could be a target is accessible by a string ID reference.
   > Note: This is in contrast to the ARIAMixin attributes like `ariaLabelledByElements`, which _do_ unlock the new functionality of referring out of the shadow DOM.
 In that case, the complexity is worthwhile to include in the ARIAMixin design.
-* At a basic level, Reference Delegate is augmenting the existing functionality of referring to elements by ID string.
+* At a basic level, Reference Target is augmenting the existing functionality of referring to elements by ID string.
 It seems in line with the design to require using ID strings.

 ### Use separate attributes for each forwarded attribute

-An alternative to a single attribute `shadowrootreferencedelegatemap` / `ShadowRoot.referenceDelegateMap` would be to have individual attributes for each forwarded attribute:
+An alternative to a single attribute `shadowrootreferencetargetmap` / `ShadowRoot.referenceTargetMap` would be to have individual attributes for each forwarded attribute:
-* `shadowrootariaactivedescendantdelegate`
+* `shadowrootariaactivedescendanttarget`
-* `shadowrootariacontrolsdelegate`
+* `shadowrootariacontrolstarget`
-* `shadowrootariadescribedbydelegate`
+* `shadowrootariadescribedbytarget`
-* `shadowrootariadetailsdelegate`
+* `shadowrootariadetailstarget`
-* `shadowrootariaerrormessagedelegate`
+* `shadowrootariaerrormessagetarget`
-* `shadowrootariaflowtodelegate`
+* `shadowrootariaflowtotarget`
-* `shadowrootarialabelledbydelegate`
+* `shadowrootarialabelledbytarget`
-* `shadowrootariaownsdelegate`
+* `shadowrootariaownstarget`
-* `shadowrootfordelegate`
+* `shadowrootfortarget`
-* `shadowrootformdelegate`
+* `shadowrootformtarget`
-* `shadowrootlistdelegate`
+* `shadowrootlisttarget`
-* `shadowrootpopovertargetdelegate`
+* `shadowrootpopovertargettarget`
-* `shadowrootinvoketargetdelegate`
+* `shadowrootinvoketargettarget`
-* `shadowrootinteresttargetdelegate`
+* `shadowrootinteresttargettarget`
-* `shadowrootheadersdelegate`
+* `shadowrootheaderstarget`
-* `shadowrootitemrefdelegate`
+* `shadowrootitemreftarget`
-* `shadowrootreferencedelegate` -- all other references except the ones specified above
+* `shadowrootreferencetarget` -- all other references except the ones specified above

-Reflected by JavaScript attributes `ShadowRoot.ariaActiveDescendantDelegate`, etc.
+Reflected by JavaScript attributes `ShadowRoot.ariaActiveDescendantTarget`, etc.

 #### Pros